polyaxon/polyaxon/templates/experimentation/experiments.md

 we can create instead another file `polyaxonfile_override.yml` to override just that section:

 !!!
 Tip "You can call your polyaxonfiles anything you want"
-    By default polyaxon commands looks for files called `polyaxonfile.yml` so if you call your file differently you should always use the option `-f`
+    By default polyaxon commands look for files called `polyaxonfile.yml`.
+    If you call your files differently or want to override values, you need to use the option `-f`

 ```bash
 $ vi polyaxonfile_override.yml